-This article describes how device discovery works on UNMS and what to do if you encounter issues.
+This article explains how device discovery works on UNMS and how to troubleshoot any issues that may be encountered.

 Table of Contents